 Invoicing Clients in Crypto: A How-to Guide for Freelancers

 Are you a business, or freelancer considering accepting crypto payments?
-This article will tell you everything you need to start invoicing in crypto.
+This article will tell you everything you need to invoice in crypto.

-We’ll look at why you’d want to accept crypto payments, how to receive them, how to send a crypto invoice, and some important things to be aware of.
+We’ll look at why you’d want to accept crypto payments, how to receive them, how to send an invoice in crypto using a crypto invoice template or crypto invoice generator, and some important things to be aware of.